-About the Fish Farm
+About the fish farm

-As many anglers are unaware of our fish rearing programme, we would like to take this opportunity to give you a behind the scenes look at growing trout from ova to an average size of 1kg.
+As many anglers are unaware of our fish-rearing programme, we would like to take this opportunity to give you a behind-the-scenes look at growing trout from ova to an average size of 1kg.

 The subsequent addition of Chew and Barrow reservoirs as trout fisheries now demands that we acquire 200,000 ova per annum to ensure we can meet stocking targets each year.

-After hatching the new born trout, known as alevins, wriggle down through the egg trays into the troughs and continue to absorb their yolk sac for nutrition.
+After hatching the new-born trout, known as alevins, wriggle down through the egg trays into the troughs and continue to absorb their yolk sac for nutrition.
 At this stage the alevins have an aversion to light, so covers are placed over the troughs in order to minimise stress.
 Once the yolk sac is fully absorbed the first feeding fry will begin to swim up in search of their first meal.
-At the first feeding stage tiny crumb sized fish feed is fed regularly throughout the day to get the trout accustomed to their new diet of fish pellets.
+At the first feeding stage tiny crumb-sized fish feed is fed regularly throughout the day to get the trout accustomed to their new diet of fish pellets.

-We can hold up to 55,000 trout on site and once fish enter a holding unit they are largely left undisturbed until they reach the desired weight for stocking.
-Although the Pumphouse was never designed as a fish farm, there are certain benefits to ongrowing our fish here.
+We can hold up to 55,000 trout on site and once fish enter a holding unit, they are largely left undisturbed until they reach the desired weight for stocking.
+Although the pumphouse was never designed as a fish farm, there are certain benefits to ongrowing our fish here.

-We also feed fish on in the net cages permanently located in Chew Valley reservoir.
-Trout are transported at around 400g from Ubley Hatchery to the cages and are grown on in ambient lake water.
+We also feed fish on in the net cages permanently located in Chew Valley Reservoir.
+Trout are transported at around 400g from Ubley Hatchery to the cages and are grown-on in ambient lake water.
 The main benefit of stocking directly from the cages is that when we drop the nets to release the fish, the livestock are not subjected to stress as they would be if transported in trailer tanks.
 This can be of great benefit to the trout in the warmer months when high water temperature and low oxygen increases the risk of mortality during or after transport.

 Fish farming regulation

 We are confident that the frameworks within which we operate ensure that we produce fish to the highest welfare standards in an environmentally friendly way.
-All our fish are certified free of disease at the time of stocking and careful records are kept detailing every single fish movement and biosecurity measures.
+All our fish are certified free of disease at the time of stocking and careful records are kept to detail every single fish movement and biosecurity measures.